 Above all, one should focus on money management.
 In order of importance, money management is first, exits are second and entries are less important than the former two.
 This is the exact opposite of how most people view the market – they clamor to find the entry strategy that will get them in for the next big move…failing to realize that getting out with a profit and strictly controlled risk is the only thing that will lead to long term success.

 Patience is the key virtue.
 I wait for moments where I have very little risk relative to my upside – I know quite quickly if the market will move in my favor and can exit with very small loss if needed.
 Every factor already discussed relies on DISCIPLINE.
-Without discipline in the markets failure is inevitable.
+Without discipline failure is inevitable.

 Cory Mitchell, CMT